vitormcruz/tome/README.md

             it will be called once for each example" ]
 ```

-For "Users Must be at Major Age to be registered" criteria, an implementation of a Scenario Outline would be:
+The acceptance criteria "Users Must be at Major Age to be Registered" have very similar examples, so let's take advantage of the Scenario Outline:

 ```smalltalk
 MyFeature >> Users_Must_be_Major